 This conference is a must-attend for biodiversity & conservation scientists and other professionals who strive to ensure our shared lands and waters are thriving now and in the future.
 Working with all sectors of society, from scientific research institutions and government agencies to non-profit organizations and private industry, NatureServe’s role of connecting science with conservation has never been more in-demand.
-Register for the conference to learn more about the new developments in our efforts to make it possible—and easy—for people to use accurate, current scientific information as the basis for conservation decisions and actions.
+Learn more about the new developments in our efforts to make it possible—and easy—for people to use accurate, current scientific information as the basis for conservation decisions and actions.

-This year, the conference will explore a variety of topics showcasing the latest data, tools, and technology to support decision-making.
-Most importantly, speakers will highlight how new initiatives and collaborations with the Network and stakeholders will advance our shared mission and solidify NatureServe and the Network at the core of conservation in the areas in which we operate.
+This conference explored a variety of topics showcasing the latest data, tools, and technology to support decision-making.
+Most importantly, speaker highlighted how new initiatives and collaborations with the Network and stakeholders will advance our shared mission and solidify NatureServe and the Network at the core of conservation in the areas in which we operate.